 On August 6, 2017 The Community Garden Covered Space was dedicated with the following words: ..."we are gathered to didicate it to the glory of our Amighty Creator, the Redeemer who saves us and the Holy Spirit who gathers us.
 We ask our God to use it for the building up of our community in all ways.
 From this day forward let it be a place of cover for relief from the heat of the sun, from the rain and for rest from our labors, including our Community Gardeners.
 Let it also be for the gathering of people for worship, fellowship, fun, feasting and to witness to God's presence in the beauty of the open spaces.
 Peace be to this Community Garden Space and to all who come to enjoy the beauty of nature.

-Paster Christman started establishing some bee hives to increase the yield in the garden.
-In 2017 there were 4 hives along southern part of the church's property the near the turnpike.
-Members of the community at large, congregational members and his children Zackary and Bethany, help with the maintainance of the hives.
+Pastor Christman started establishing some bee hives to increase the yield in the garden.
+In 2017 there were 4 hives along southern part of the church's property near the turnpike.
+Members of the community at large, congregational members and his children Zackary and Bethany, help with the maintenance of the hives.